tcmills/tyler-mills-repository/Space Shooter Pro/README.txt

 I could not get the executable to upload to this repository because some of the files it needed to run were too big for GitHub to upload.

-The C# scripts that the game runs with are in the Scripts folder.
+The C# scripts that the game runs with are in the Scripts folder and the Space Shooter Pro video shows what the project does.